zammad/zammad-admin-documentation/channels/form.rst

       provide the form title within the form dialogue if selected.

    Start modal dialog for form
-      If selected the form will be opened in a modal by clicking a button.
+      If selected, the form will be opened in a modal by clicking a button.
       Not selecting this option allows you to natively integrate the form within your website's body.